-MODULE NUMBER OF MODULES NOTES (however the installation of the module still requires Outlook) Exchange Import Module Note: This module is only required if the migration scenario includes migration to an Enterprise Vault lote: This module is only equired if the migration cenario includes migration to Minimum: One per target Exchange environment.
+MODULE NUMBER OF MODULES NOTES (however the installation of the module still requires Outlook) Exchange Import Module Note: This module is only required if the migration scenario includes migration to an Enterprise Vault environment.
+Minimum: One per target Exchange environment.
 There needs to be at least one Exchange Import Module per target Exchange environment.
 This module requires Microsoft Outlook to be installed.
 It is not supported to install the module on an Exchange Server.
-It is recommended to install this module on a dedicated physical or virtual machine. environment.
+It is recommended to install this module on a dedicated physical or virtual machine.
 To improve performance, multiple Exchange Import Modules can be installed.
 It is recommended to start with one module and add more modules (up to one per Exchange database) if required.
 Office 365 Module One per environment There needs to be an Office 365 module in order to migrate containers to Office 365.
 This module collects data about Office 365 mailboxes, as well as migrating data into the target container and post-processing the ingested data to remove Enterprise Vault shortcuts and pending items.
 The module connects to Office 365 using the credentials specified in the Credential Editor, which is installed by the module.
-Native Format Import Module One per environment One Native Format Import Module is required in order to take extracted data and create
+Native Format Import Module One per environment One Native Format Import Module is required in order to

-MODULE NUMBER OF MODULES NOTES PST files.
+MODULE NUMBER OF MODULES NOTES take extracted data and create PST files.
 This module will split PST files at predetermined sizes and store them with a name defined by policy into a UNC accessible staging area which is defined per link.
 This module must be installed on a Server with Microsoft Outlook 2007/2010/2013 (32 bit).
-Proofpoint Module One per environment One Proofpoint Module is required in order to take extracted data and prepare/construct the data required for Proofpoint ingestion.
-This module must be installed on a Server with Microsoft Outlook 64-bit.
+One Proofpoint Module is required in order to take extracted data and prepare/construct the data required for Proofpoint ingestion.
+Proofpoint Module One per environment This module must be installed on a Server with Microsoft Outlook 64-bit.
 This module also requires a 64-bit JRE.
 Additional information is available in the Installation Overview.
 EAS Zantaz Module One per environment One EAS Module is required on a machine which can communicate with an EASIIS Server which has access to all the required Document Repositories.
 Metalogix One per environment One Metalogix Module is required on a machine which can communicate with an Metalogix Server which has access to all the required Document Repositories.
-PST Export Module One per environment One PST Export Module is required, and can process a number of UNC paths to
+PST Export Module One per environment One PST Export Module is required, and can process a

-MODULE NUMBER OF MODULES NOTES extract data from PST files which are located there.
+MODULE NUMBER OF MODULES NOTES number of UNC paths to extract data from PST files which are located there.
 Dell Archive Manager Module One per environment One Dell Archive Manager module is required for the source environment.
 SourceOne Module One per environment One SourceOne module is required for the source environment.